shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

       Once an application entry is created, you cannot edit the application name.
 To do that, you will need to delete the application entry on the dashboard and create a new one.

-After successful registration, you will see the application dashboard screen as shown below:
+After a successful registration, you will see the application dashboard screen as shown below:

 ![New app dashboard](/img/an_db_new_app_screen.png)